Sensory Activities for Autistic Teenagers: 10 Therapist-Recommended Ideas

 You may be surprised how beneficial simple sensory play activities like this can be for your teenager when they need to feel regulated.

-It’s a good idea to build up a mix of simpler and more complex sensory activities for your teen to choose from.
+Consider adding the sensory bottle to a kit that includes weighted blankets for deep pressure, building up a mix of simpler and more complex sensory activities for your teen to choose from.

 3. Sensory Ideas For Autism: Sensory Box